zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-12-03-LCM-Zymo-Trio-WGBS-Library-Prep.md

 - [ ] Follow the clean-up protocol in **Appendix A**, using 50 μL of *Select-a-Size MagBeads* (60 μL for non-FFPE).
   - [ ] For elution, resuspend the beads in 30 μL (*15 μL* for non-FFPE) of DNA Elution Buffer and aspirate all 15 μL eluate after separation from the beads into a new tube.

+### Appendix A: Select-a-Size MagBead Clean-Up Protocol
+Before Starting:
+- [ ] Ensure that the indicated volume of ethanol has been added to the **DNA Wash Buffer**.
+- [ ] Allow the **Select-a-Size MagBeads** to equilibrate to room temperature for **30 minutes** prior to use.
+- [ ] **Resuspend** the magnetic particles immediately before use by vortexing the Select-a-Size MagBeads until homogenous.

+1. Add 60 μL of the **Select-a-Size MagBeads** to the tube.
+Mix thoroughly by pipetting until homogenous and incubate for 5−10 minutes at room temperature.
+2. Place the tube on a magnetic stand for 3 minutes, or until the supernatant is clear.
+3. Carefully remove the supernatant without disturbing the magnetized bead pellet.
+   1. Avoid aspirating any beads when removing the supernatant.
+4. Without removing from the magnetic stand, add 200 μL of **DNA Wash Buffer** to the tube, incubate for at least 30 seconds, and then remove the supernatant completely without disturbing the magnetized bead pellet. _**Repeat this wash step**_ for two washes total.
+5. Remove the tube from the magnetic stand and centrifuge very briefly.
+Then return the tube to the magnetic stand, wait for the beads to pellet, and remove any residual **DNA Wash Buffer** with a 10 μL pipette tip.
+6. Leave the tube on the magnetic stand and keep the cap open for 2−3 minutes to allow the beads to air dry.
+   1. Do not over dry the beads as this may negatively impact recovery.
+Beads should remain a glossy brown color.
+   2. When performing the clean-up in **Section 2: Adapter Ligation**, the beads are more likely to disperse around the tube and are more susceptible to drying faster than normal.
+7. Cap and remove the tube from the magnetic stand.
+Add the indicated volume of **DNA Elution Buffer** and fully resuspend the beads by pipetting up and down.
+Incubate for 5 minutes at room temperature.
+   1. *When performing the clean-up in Section 2: Adapter Ligation, the resuspended beads behave differently and will be more challenging to remove from the sides of the tube.
+Briefly centrifuge tubes if necessary.
+Take care to ensure the beads are still fully resuspended.*
+   2. If performing clean-up in **Section 2: Adapter Ligation**, add 15 μL of **DNA Elution Buffer** to fully resuspend the beads.
+8. Place the tube back on the magnetic stand for 2 minutes or until the supernatant is clear.
+9. Transfer the indicated volume of eluate to a new tube.
+Discard the beads.
+   1. If performing clean-up in **Section 2: Adapter Ligation**, aspirate all 15 μL eluate and transfer to a 0.2 mL PCR tube.

 ***This is a safe stopping point.
 The purified adapter-ligated DNA can be safely stored at ≤ −20°C for up to one month.***

 ### Section 3: Index PCR Amplification